grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 [modulo operator](https://docs.python.org/3.4/reference/expressions.html#index-51)).
 But there is a complex subtelty lurking when it comes to assigning data points to slot.

-Graphite, for example, just changes the timestamp of the datapoint to the beginning of the slot.
+Graphite, for example, just changes the timestamp of the data point to the beginning of the slot.
 If multiple data points arrive in the same step, then the last one "wins".